Montserrat cruise excursion updated 03.01.2018

 This article is part of a paid series that I’m writing as a brand ambassador for Michelin Guides.

 Serrated stones dominate the arid mountainside reminding me of the rock formations in the Chirichaua mountains of Arizona.
 The peal of church bells echo against steep mountain walls, as Alan and I wait to hear the angelic voices of a boys choir in a church with a golden altar that surrounds the sacred statue of a black madonna.
 This certainly isn’t Arizona.
-No, we’re exploring Montserrat and the Benedictine abbey, Santa Maria de Montserrat, near Barcelona, Spain.
+No, we’re on a Montserrat cruise excursion to explore the Benedictine abbey, Santa Maria de Montserrat, near Barcelona, Spain.

 Tucked into a rugged mountain chain in the Catalonian countryside about 40 miles west of Barcelona, Montserrat is the home of the Black Madonna, La Moreneta (thought to be black because of the soot from candles), and one of Europe’s oldest music schools, which has trained the voices of young boys in the Escolania Children’s Choir since the 1300’s.
 The oldest publishing house in the world, Publicacions de l’Abadia de Montserrat, published its first book here in 1499.

 According to Michelin’s Must Sees Barcelona guide, the original monastery was founded in 1025, although hermit monks had been living in caves on the mountain since 900 AD.
 Napoleon’s forces destroyed Montserrat in 1811, stealing most of the riches except the Black Madonna which had been hidden away in a nearby village.
 The current buildings date from 1858.